 We’re excited to announce that Microsoft chose T-Mobile as its U.S. wireless technical partner for the public preview of Project xCloud.
-This is Microsoft's game streaming technology that empowers gamers to play console-quality games anywhere the are, on the mobile and tablet devices they already own.
-Today, there is no way to play Xbox games over mobile networks on a smartphone or tablet, but this preview will give you a chance to help test Xbox game streaming over LTE for smartphone or tablet.
+This is Microsoft's game streaming technology that empowers gamers to play console-quality games anywhere they are, on the mobile and tablet devices they already own.
+Previously, there was no way to play Xbox games over mobile networks on a smartphone or tablet, but this preview gives you a chance to help test Xbox game streaming over LTE for smartphones or tablets.

 - Interested customers should register at Project xCloud Registration | Xbox

-- In October, the Project xCloud public preview will begin.
+- Project xCloud public preview began in October.

 - Microsoft will invite selected participants on an ongoing basis.